 As so many applications in different environments are dependent on compressed air, the compressors not only have to compress the air to a specific pressure and at a defined, effective rate, they also have to deliver air of the right quality.
 In order to generate compressed air of the right quality and to guarantee continuous availability, appropriate vibration and process monitoring is required in addition to the compressor.

-Publisher: Schaeffler Technologies GmbH & Co.
+Publisher: Schaeffler Technologies AG & Co.
 KG